 A good research network is essential for future development, continuity and coherence of gambling research across the Nordic countries.
-Financed by the Joint Committee for Nordic research councils in the Humanities and Social Sciences (NOS-HS), the primary objective of GAMIC is accordingly to form a strong Nordic gambling research network involving senior and junior researchers and integrating existing national networks with aim of eliciting a strong and interdisciplinary Nordic contribution to the gambling research field.
+Financed by the Swedish Research Council, the primary objective of GAMIC is accordingly to form a strong Nordic gambling research network involving senior and junior researchers and integrating existing national networks with aim of eliciting a strong and interdisciplinary Nordic contribution to the gambling research field.

 19.05.2022 - 08.15

 Blurring boundaries, socio-cultural and

 Along with the digitization and gamification of modern everyday life and subsequent increases in internet gambling, there has been a blurring of lines between digital gaming and monetary gambling.
 This has raised concerns relating to the penetration of gambling by way of socially accepted activities such as sport and video gaming and on how to protect vulnerable populations such as children and young people from gambling promotion.
 In some computer games it is possible to buy extra levels or otherwise improve the experience by buying “skins” that may be exchanged to currencies used in online casinos.
 Another example is the use of loot boxes in some computer games.
 Esport-betting is a further rapidly developing practice that may appeal to a young audience and Esport spectators.
 Similarly, simulated digital gambling has emerged as another related area of concern.
 Simulated digital gambling covers a range of online, money free gambling activities that are offered through various online platforms.
 There is a lack of research exploring in-depth the implications of the blurring boundaries between gambling and gaming, how gaming or simulated gambling affects gambling attitudes and behavior.
 This workshop will address questions such as (but will not be limited to):